 California Housing Finance Agency’s Extra Credit Teacher Home Purchase program helps K-12 teachers who are first-time homebuyers with a downpayment assistance loan of between $7,500 and $12,000.

 - HUD’s HOME Investment Partnerships Program and Community Development Block Grant Program websites provide information about HUD programs which are often used to fund local downpayment assistance programs.
 Program limits, such as income requirements, can be found here.

 - HUD lists state and local homeownership programs on their website.
 HUD links to state and local programs on state-specific webpages, under “homeownership assistance”.
-For example, programs in California can be found here.
+For example, California’s site describes local programs.
 In general, these pages provide contact information for state and local programs, including downpayment and closing cost assistance programs.
 The pages vary from state to state.

 - The materials on St. Louis County’s downpayment assistance program website provide examples of many of the materials localities might need when developing a downpayment assistance program.
 The site includes information to help potential homebuyers understand the program, as well as a detailed manual for lenders and necessary documents such as a deed of trust.

 - The Urban Institute’s Access and Affordability interactive map allows users to see the number of active homeownership programs, including downpayment assistance programs, available in each state.